antonum/ha-iris-k8s/README.md

 Default installation of Azure AKS known to work with Longhorn out of the box.
 AWS EKS might need additional step of installing open-iscsi on the nodes https://longhorn.io/docs/1.1.0/deploy/install/#installing-open-iscsi.
 GKE requires additional step, documented here: https://longhorn.io/docs/1.1.0/advanced-resources/os-distro-specific/csi-on-gke/

-## Beware of Zombies and other stuff
+## Beware of Zombies and Other Stuff

 If you are familiar with running IRIS in the Docker containers, you might have used the `--init` flag.